yagna0/random-number-express-app/README.md

 # Node Express API

 This repository contains a Node.js application built with the Express framework.
-It provides a RESTful API for generating random numbers.
+It provides a restful API for generating random numbers.

 ## Prerequisites